-Burwood2036 has been shaped by the people who participated in Council's community engagement activities in 2021 and early 2022.
+Burwood2036 has been shaped by the people who participated in Council's community engagement activities including the development of the plan in 2021 and early 2022 and the review of the plan in 2024 and 2025.
 Participants came from diverse cultural and linguistic backgrounds, across all age groups and parts of the Burwood LGA.
 It is thanks to those that participated and contributed their ideas and aspirations, who have made it possible for this Plan to be prepared.